BookStackApp/website/content/blog/bookstack-release-v21-12.md

 ### Logical Theme System Custom Commands

-The [logical theme system](https://github.com/BookStackApp/BookStack/blob/master/dev/docs/logical-theme-system.md) has been extended to allow registration of custom commands.
+The [logical theme system](https://github.com/BookStackApp/BookStack/blob/master/dev/docs/logical-theme-system.md) has been updated to allow registration of custom commands.
 These are actions you'd typically run on command line via `php artisan bookstack:<command>`.

 I recently produced a getting started guide for the local theme system which includes